 2. Scalability and Computational Requirements

-The development of systems like Multimodal AI is very capital intensive, as they process large amounts of differently formatted data and analyze it.
-The high processing and memory requirements while scaling these systems to real-life applications can be a problem.
+The development of systems like Multimodal AI is very capital-intensive, as they process large amounts of data in different formats and analyze them.
+The high processing and memory requirements when scaling these systems for real-world applications can be problematic.

 3. Handling Missing or Noisy Modalities

-Some modalities might not be present, or worse, there is noise in the data.
+Some modalities might not be present, or, worse, there might be noise in the data.
 A critical concern is providing efficient mechanisms for processing incomplete or dirty data and still performing well.

 4. Interpretability and explainability

-Multimodal models, or rather AI models that process multiple modalities, are very complex, and therefore, it is difficult to see how the conclusion is reached based on the fused data.
-Attaining the realization of these models and ensuring that their decisions can be justified remains a huge task.
+Multimodal models, or rather AI models that process multiple modalities, are very complex, and therefore, it isn’t easy to see how the conclusion is reached from the fused data.
+Realizing these models and ensuring their decisions can be justified remains a huge task.

 5. Privacy and Security Issues

-Multimodal systems and synthesis, particularly gel with domains with sensitive and private individual data.
-Privacy and security of this information largely arise when unifying and processing multimodal data remains a challenge.
+Multimodal systems and synthesis, particularly systems with sensitive and private individual data.
+The privacy and security of this information largely hinge on the challenge of unifying and processing multimodal data.

 AI Sentiment Analysis: The Key to Unlock Customer Experience